moderntribe/bigcommerce-api-csharp-dotnet/clients/carts/docs/CartApi.md

 1. Creating a cart by adding a simple product (a product without option selections).
 2. Creating a cart with a variant.
 This works when a product can be specified purely by a variant, without any other required options.
+3. Creating a cart using a date option.
+The API supports timestamps, “option_value”: 1743570000, and dates as an array, “option_value”: {“day”:”01”, “month”:”02”, “year”:”2020”}.
-3. Creating a cart with a variant, a checkbox, and a picklist modifier added.
+4. Creating a cart with a variant, a checkbox, and a picklist modifier added.
-4. Creating a cart using a custom item. var accept = accept_example;  // string |  (default to application/json)
+5. Creating a cart using a custom item. var accept = accept_example;  // string |  (default to application/json)
             var contentType = contentType_example;  // string |  (default to application/json)
             var include = include_example;  // string | * `redirect_urls`: Create a direct link to a Cart.
 This can be used during the /POST request for Carts. * `line_items.physical_items.options`: The Cart returns an abbreviated result.
 Use this to return physical items product options.
 Can also be used in a /POST to have the extended Cart object return. * `line_items.digital_items.options`: The Cart returns an abbreviated result.
 Use this to return digital items product options.
 Can also be used in a /POST to have the extended Cart object return. (optional)